 Custodian

 A Maltese Non-UCITS Scheme is required to appoint a Custodian responsible for the safe custody of the assets of the Scheme and for monitoring the activities of the Scheme’s Manager.
-In the case of a Maltese Non-UCITS Scheme, the Custodian should be based in Malta and in possession of a Category 4a Investment Services Licence issued by the MFSA in terms of the Investment Services Act, 1994.
+In the case of a Maltese Non-UCITS Scheme, the Custodian shall be based in Malta and in possession of a Category 4a Investment Services Licence issued by the MFSA in terms of the Investment Services Act, 1994.
 The Custodian of a Non-UCITS Retail Scheme shall refer to the Investment Services Act (Custodians of Collective Investment Schemes) Regulations.

 Investment Adviser